Morpholine: Organic synthesis

 Morpholine undergoes most chemical reactions typical for other secondary amines, though the presence of the ether oxygen withdraws electron density from the nitrogen, rendering it less nucleophilic (and less basic) than structurally similar secondary amines such as piperidine.
 For this reason, it forms a stable chloramine.

 It is commonly used to generate enamines.

 Morpholine is widely used in organic synthesis.
-For example, it is a building block in the preparation of the antibiotic linezolid, the anticancer agent gefitinib (Iressa) and the analgesic dextromoramide.
+For example, it is a building block in the preparation of the antibiotic linezolid, the anticancer agent gefitinib (brand name Iressa) and the analgesic dextromoramide.

 In research and in industry, the low cost and polarity of morpholine lead to its common use as a solvent for chemical reactions.

 Agriculture

 As a fruit coating

-Morpholine is used as a chemical emulsifier in the process of waxing fruit.
-Naturally, fruits make waxes to protect against insects and fungal contamination, but this can be lost as the fruit is cleaned.
-A small amount of new wax is applied to replace it.
-Morpholine is used as an emulsifier and solubility aid for shellac, which is used as a wax for fruit coating.
+In nature, fruits make waxes to protect against insects and fungal contamination, but this can be lost as the fruit is cleaned.
+Hence a small amount of new wax, made from shellac, is applied to replace it.
+Morpholine is sometimes used as an emulsifier and solubility aid for this new coating.
 The European Union has forbidden the use of morpholine in fruit coating.